reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 I find this to be an absolutely cartoonish stance for the CA Security Council to take in 2014.
 They are clearly rationalizing the issue, based on how inconvenient they think a more rapid transition would be.

 Walker and Schneier's estimates were pre-Snowden, before the public properly understood that [governments are adversaries too](http://www.nytimes.com/interactive/2013/09/05/us/documents-reveal-nsa-campaign-against-encryption.html?_r=0).
-By their numbers, a forged certificate in 2014 would cost less than $2 million, a sum that many determined actors in this world would pay.
+By their estimates, a forged certificate in 2014 would cost less than $2 million, a sum that many determined actors in this world would pay.

 How do we know that they would? **Because they have.**